kobi-hari-courses/2111-microfocus-css/Modules/07 - Advanged Graphics/README.md

 * Importing `material-icons` as CSS
 * Displaying icons without using magic characters
 * Understanding the path language of SVG, and the various fill rules
+* Understanding the limitations that apply on font SVGs

 ## Advanced Backgrounds and Gradients
 * The `background-image` property